PapierKorb76/signup-form/README.md

 # signup-form
 This is my 3rd project with web design using HTML &amp; CSS for The Odin Project

-My first landing page for The Odin Project
+My sign up form for The Odin Project

 This is my 3rd project, so far I've learned a lot :D